ChristianKreuzberger/django-rest-imageupload-example/tutorial/chapter2/step1.md

 # creates a thumbnail of an existing image
 def create_thumbnail(input_image, thumbnail_size=(256, 256)):
-    # check if image has been set
+    # make sure an image has been set
     if not input_image or input_image == "":
         return

     # open image
     image = Image.open(input_image)

-    # use PILs thumbnail method; use anti aliasing to make the scaled picture looks "okay"
+    # use PILs thumbnail method; use anti aliasing to make the scaled picture look good
     image.thumbnail(thumbnail_size, Image.ANTIALIAS)

     # parse the filename and scramble it